-The board of the RiverCOG, comprised of the seventeen chief elected officials of the member towns, established its planning "arm", which is identified as the Regional Planning Committee.
+The board of the RiverCOG, comprised of the seventeen chief elected officials/town managers of the member towns, established its planning "arm", which is identified as the Regional Planning Committee.
 The RPC, chaired by Durham Planning & Zoning Chairman Frank DeFelice, has been steadily working on Plan for several years and is now poised to complete the document.
-It is hoped that the document will be completed by the end of 2017.
+It is hoped that the document will be completed by mid-2018.

 All of the RiverCOG staff has a part in assisting the RPC with the Plan.
-Participants include Sam Gold, J. H. Torrance Downes, Jon Curtis, Rob Haramut, Rick Grant, Janice EhleMeyer, Dan Bouret, Nate Hougrand, Margot Burns, Paula Fernald and John McDonald.
+Participants include Sam Gold, Jon Curtis, J. H. Torrance Downes, Rob Haramut, Rick Grant, Janice EhleMeyer, Dan Bouret, Nate Hougrand, Margot Burns, Paula Fernald, John McDonald and Judy Snyder.

 The RPC reviews work done and makes decisions on elements of the Plan on the fourth Monday of every month.